 There's a 3 percent foreign transaction fee and 5 percent balance transfer fee, but it's flat-rate rewards system is perfect for consumers who'd rather not track a calendar or think too hard about which credit card to use in each situation.
-It's also a great option if you are an existing Chase® cardholder.
-As part of the Chase® Ultimate Rewards program, you can transfer rewards points from one card to another if you carry multiple Chase® cards.
+It's also a great option if you are an existing Chase cardholder.
+As part of the Chase Ultimate Rewards® program, you can transfer rewards points from one card to another if you carry multiple Chase cards.

 With Blue Cash Preferred® Card from American Express, there aren't rotating rewards categories, but it does have a tiered rewards structure.
-You earn 6 percent cash back at U.S. supermarkets on up to $6,000 a year, 3 percent cash back at U.S. gas stations and select U.S. department stores and 1 percent cash back on all other purchases.
+(American Express is a CardRatings advertiser.)
+You earn 6 percent cash back at U.S. supermarkets on up to $6,000 a year, 6 percent on select U.S. streaming services, 3 percent cash back at U.S. gas stations and on transit purchases, and 1 percent cash back on all other purchases.
 Terms apply.

 The best cash-back credit cards cater to both types of consumers: those who enjoy the gamesmanship of maximizing their rewards and those who'd rather avoid all the fuss.
 Decide which category you fall into and thoroughly research the rewards structure and redemption options before you get lured in by an attractive sign-up bonus.
 Doing this due diligence will help you find a card that will work for you long after the flashy intro offers expire.